 Real Time Freight Events, Not Check Calls

 The old way: call the broker for updates, poll a tracking page every 15 minutes, or wait hours for an EDI 214 message.
-The Warp way: webhook events arrive in real time for every scan, GPS update, exception, and delivery.
+The Warp way: webhook events arrive in real time for every shipment milestone — pickup, cross-dock scans, linehaul, delivery — plus exceptions.
 Your system gets a POST request the moment something happens.
 No polling.
 No check calls.
 No stale data.

 Polling, check calls, EDI, and webhooks